qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/docs/source/files.rst

       `fdfSileSiesta` input file for SIESTA_

   `bands`
-      `bandsSileSiesta` contains the band-structure output of SIESTA_, with `sdata` one may plot this file using the command-line.
+      `bandsSileSiesta` contains the band-structure output of SIESTA_, with :ref:`script_sdata` one may plot this file using the command-line.

   `out`
       `outSileSiesta` output file of SIESTA_, currently this may be used to